 Ben Hartman, author of The Lean Farm, is the nation's leading expert on lean systems thinking applied to the farm, and Clay Bottom Farm is recognized internationally for its sustainable and profitable farming model.
 Our brand new online courses roll out Oct.
 15, 2018.
 Join our mailing list below to stay in the know.

 CLICK TO READ MORE ABOUT ONLINE COURSES.
 We are putting finishing touches on a new online course.
 Join our mailing list below to be the first to hear about special offers, free material, and the first round of sign-ups.
 Courses will roll out between Oct.
 15 and Dec.
-15, and if you pre-buy before Oct.
-1 you'll save 25%.
+15.

 What makes our courses unique?